 Currently, we’re looking into the following timeline:

-As of this writing, the Type.World Project is still in Alpha phase, but rapidly approaching Beta status.
+As of this writing, the Type.World Project is in Beta phase.

 The Beta status applies mostly to the Type.World JSON Protocol and the headless client module which is used by the GUI App, as well as central server, including documentation.
 This is what developers of API endpoints need in order to implement the system on their servers.